firasdarwish/ore/README.md

 ### Registration Validation

-Once you're done with registering all the services, it is recommended to call `ore.Validate()`.
+Once you're done with registering all the services, it is recommended to call `ore.Build()` AND `ore.Validate()`.

 `ore.Validate()` invokes ALL your registered resolvers.
 The purpose is to panic early if your registrations were in bad shape:

-- Missing dependency: you forgot to register certain resolvers.
+- Missing Dependency: you forgot to register certain resolvers.
-- Circular dependency: A depends on B which depends on A.
+- Circular Dependency: A depends on B which depends on A.
-- Lifetime misalignment: a longer lifetime service (eg. Singleton) depends on a shorter one (eg Transient).
+- Lifetime Misalignment: a longer lifetime service (eg. Singleton) depends on a shorter one (eg Transient).

 <br />